terchris/urbalurba-db/README.md

 docker compose up

 ```
+On dag you will need to use sudo docker compose up

 You will see the output - if you see something like this then the database i created and ready:
 ```
  /usr/local/bin/docker-entrypoint.sh: running /docker-entrypoint-initdb.d/01_create_database.sql